Ultralong-distance quantum correlations in three-terminal Josephson junctions: Conclusions

+Finally, we show in Appendix~\ref{app:connection} that our numerical experiments on the Floquet-Tomasch clusters of Cooper pairs and the two-terminal density of state oscillations in the Tomasch experiments \cite{Tomasch1,Tomasch2,Tomasch3} both involve ultralong-distance behavior.
+But the microscopic processes are different, and, in a three-terminal configuration, the coupling between the density of states at one contact and the pairs at the other contact is AC and thus, it cannot be proposed as an explanation for our numerical experiments on the DC-current of the Cooper pair clusters.

-In our description, the length scale $l_\varphi$ for coherence of the BCS quasiparticles was phenomenologically introduced.
-The ultralong-distance Floquet-Tomasch effect offers the perspective of directly probing quantum coherence of the quasiparticle states in superconductors, and to bridge with the physics of quasiparticle poisoning \cite{Martinis2009,deVisser2011,Lenander2011,Rajauria2012,Wenner2013,Riste2013,LevensonFalk2014,Nazarov-qp}, in connection with the tremendous interest in the superconducting circuits of quantum engineering.
+To conclude, the length scale $l_\varphi$ for the mesoscopic phase coherence of the superconducting quasiparticles was phenomenologically introduced in our description.
+The effect offers the possibility to directly probe quantum coherence of the superconducting quasiparticle states, and to bridge with the physics of quasiparticle poisoning \cite{Martinis2009,deVisser2011,Lenander2011,Rajauria2012,Wenner2013,Riste2013,LevensonFalk2014,Nazarov-qp}, in connection with the tremendous interest in the superconducting circuits of quantum engineering.
+It seems that future experiments could be a guideline towards further progress in understanding this complex physics. {Controlling the electromagnetic environment seems to be promising for producing small values of the Dynes parameter $\eta_S$ and long mesoscopic phase coherence $l_\varphi$ of the superconducting quasiparticles, see Ref.~\onlinecite{Pekola1}.}